vacp2p/rfc/content/docs/rfcs/70/README.md

 Alice MUST send to Bob a message containing:

 -  `IK_A, EK_A`.
--  An identifier to the Bob's prekeys used.
+-  An identifier to Bob's prekeys used.
--  A message encrypted with AES256 using AD and SK.
+-  A message encrypted with AES256-GCM using AD and SK.

-Upon reception of the initial message, Bob MUST perform the same computations above with the `DH()` function.
+Upon reception of the initial message, Bob MUST:
+1. Perform the same computations above with the `DH()` function.
-Bob derives `SK` and constructs `AD`.
+2. Derive `SK` and construct `AD`.
-Bob decrypts the initial message encrypted with `AES256`.
+3. Decrypt the initial message encrypted with `AES256-GCM`.
-If decryption fails, Bob MUST abort the protocol.
+4. If decryption fails, abort the protocol.

 ### Initialization of the double datchet
 In this stage Bob and Alice have generated key pairs and agreed a shared secret `SK` using X3DH.